 - Lunch at Le Jardin des Biehn

-We start today with a visit to the Burj al-Janub, or South Tower, which gives a panoramic view of Fes from the alternate side to the North Tower.
-We then explore Fes al-Bali visiting the al-Andalus quarter; Marinid madrasas in the city; areas of artisanal production and the souqs, or markets.
+Today we explore the al-Andalus quarter; Marinid madrasas in the city; areas of artisanal production and the souqs, or markets.

 We also visit the Qarawiyyin Mosque and the shrine of Mawlay Idris II.
 The two buildings form the sacred core of the city, and the prestigious markets for perfumes, spices and silk garments are located nearby adding pungency and fragrance to the air.
 Although non-Muslims may not enter these buildings, we can view their interiors through their gateways.